ti-cortex-m4/demo-java-virtual-threads2/readme.md

 </table>

-The implementation of virtual threads consists of two parts: (delimited) continuations and a scheduler.
+The implementation of virtual threads consists of two parts: continuation and scheduler.

 Continuations are a sequential code that can suspend itself and later be resumed.
 When a continuation suspends, it saves its content and passes control outside.
 When a continuation is resumed, control returns to the last suspending point with the previous context.

-By default, virtual threads use a work-stealing scheduler.
+By default, virtual threads use a work-stealing `ForkJoinPool` scheduler.
 This scheduler is pluggable, and any other scheduler that implements the `Executor` interface can be used instead.
-The schedulers do not even need to be aware that they are scheduling continuations.
+The schedulers do not even need to know that they are scheduling continuations.
 From their view, they are ordinary tasks that implement the `Runnable` interface.
-When a continuation is suspended, it appears to the scheduler as if the task is terminated.
-When the continuation is resubmitted, it will continue from the last suspending point when the scheduler executes it again.

-The scheduler executes the tasks of virtual threads on a pool of a few platform threads used as _carrier threads_.
-By default, their initial number is equal to the number of available hardware threads, and their maximum number is 256.
+The scheduler executes virtual threads on a pool of several platform threads used as _carrier threads_.
+By default, their initial number is equal to the number of available _hardware threads_, and their maximum number is 256.

-When a virtual thread calls, for example, a blocking I/O method, the scheduler performs the following actions:
+When a virtual thread calls a blocking I/O method, the scheduler performs the following actions: